mrbuche/chain_breaking_polymer_networks/README.md

 	sticky_Rouse(N_b = 50, N_x = 5, t_0 = 4e-4, beta_E_A = 10)

-returns an object that is the sticky Rouse model (read more [here](https://dx.doi.org/10.1122/1.4818868) or [here](https://dx.doi.org/10.1039/D0SM01115K)) with 50 Kuhn monomers, 5 cross-links per chain, a Kuhn monomer relaxation time of 0.0001 seconds, and a nondimensional cross-link dissociation energy of 10.
+returns an object that is the sticky Rouse model with 50 Kuhn monomers, 5 cross-links per chain, a Kuhn monomer relaxation time of 0.0001 seconds, and a nondimensional cross-link dissociation energy of 10 (read more [here](https://dx.doi.org/10.1122/1.4818868) or [here](https://dx.doi.org/10.1039/D0SM01115K)).
 The relaxation function is an optional keyword argument when creating the network model (the default is None); see our [paper](https://arxiv.org/abs/2104.08866) for more details.

 ## plotting